 Once you have decided that going solar is right for your home.
 There may be solar tax credits and incentives available to you at the federal, state, and local levels.
 Here is another free tool by SolarReviews at www.solarreviews.com that shows you the value of incentives your home is eligible for.

 Interactive Tour for Your Home

-- US Energy Information Administration (https://www.eia.gov/consumption/residential/reports/2009/state_briefs/pdf/fl.pdf)
+- US Energy Information Administration Household Energy Use in Florida PDF (https://www.eia.gov/)

-- Department of Energy Programmable Thermostat (https://www.energy.gov/energysaver/programmable-thermostats)
+- US Department of Energy Programmable Thermostats (https://www.energy.gov/)

-- Energy Star Pool Pump (https://www.energystar.gov/sites/default/files/asset/document/ES%20pool%20pump%20factsheet_080514_v14.pdf)
+- Energy Star Pool Pump Savings PDF (https://www.energystar.gov/)

 - Florida Power & Light Summer Energy Usage (https://www.fpl.com/blog/)